 At your initial consultation with Dr. Heffelfinger or, Dr. Krein, or Dr. Pribitkin in Philadelphia, your doctor will conduct an in-depth interview so he has a complete understanding of your medical history.
-He will want to discuss earlier surgeries, your current medical conditions and medications you are taking as well as any dietary or other allergies you may have.
+He will want to discuss previous surgeries, your current medical conditions and medications you are taking, as well as any dietary or other allergies you may have.

-He will explain the surgery in detail and discuss how it may be used to achieve the look you seek.
+He will explain the surgery in detail and discuss how it may achieve the results you seek.
 In addition to discussing this surgery, your doctor may point out other options that might benefit you.
 He will show you before and after pictures of former patients so you have a better understanding of the results you may expect.